Course Overview

 R can be installed from the R-project website.

 The R website can be found here http://www.r-project.org/.
+This website has all the latest information about R updates, conferences and installation

 Install RStudio